material-motion/material-motion/specifications/duplication.md

 # Duplication

-Duplication makes it possible to add motion to an element hierarchy without directly affecting the existing elements.
+Duplication allows motion to be added to an element hierarchy without directly affecting the existing elements.
 This is helpful for separating concerns when building transitions.

 The following often occurs after an element is duplicated: